ealejo1/Pandas-Challenge/README.md

 There could have been more sales if the games had more options catered to female players.
 On the 'Average Purchase Per Person' column, female players are at $4.47.

-The Average Purchase per Person data among female players is slightly higher compared to the male players at $4.07.
+Interestingly, despite having less options for female players the Average Purchase per Person data among female players is slightly higher compared to the male players at $4.07.

 The difference between the genders is 40 cents, which is approximately 10% more than male players.